Roman Polanski Loses Bid To Dismiss Criminal Case

 For the full story, click here.

-3 Responses to “Roman Polanski Loses Bid To Dismiss Criminal Case”
+3 thoughts on “Roman Polanski Loses Bid To Dismiss Criminal Case”

 It appears that the only ones interested in what you and your schwanz did 30 years ago are you and the courts.
 Even the “victim” said “Let it go.”
 And thanks for introducing me to Nastasia Kinski.
 She’s smokin’ sexy.